Water Restoring — Water Damage Restoration

 Our New England-based crews are dispatched within minutes of your call and on-site anywhere in Hettinger County, ND, including Regent, Amidon, and South Heart, within 30 minutes.

-📅 Last reviewed: May 2026 · IICRC-certified New England restoration crew
+Last reviewed: June 2026 · IICRC-certified New England restoration crew

 Most New England homeowners encounter water damage once or twice in a lifetime — but every Crown Water Solutions & Sons New England crew works flood damage restoration jobs every week.
 That experience matters when judgment calls determine the cost and outcome: deciding when drywall can be dried in place versus removed, knowing which flooring systems require subfloor inspection, recognizing when a Category 1 incident has progressed to Category 2 or 3 contamination.
 Our certified technicians make these calls with the data — moisture readings, thermal imaging, pre-loss humidity baselines — that defends every decision to your insurance adjuster.

-Restoration for New England Businesses
+Flood Project Pricing for New England

-📞 +1 (833) 951-0524
++1 (833) 951-0524

 New England, North Dakota experiences a continental climate with cold winters and warm summers.
 Flooding is most common in late spring and early summer, when snowmelt and rain combine to create significant water flow.
 The area is also prone to flash flooding due to sudden weather changes.

-📞 Call +1 (833) 951-0524
+Call +1 (833) 951-0524

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.